libetl/domaindrivendesign-ktlint-rules/README.md

     /**
      * Indicates that the following role can welcome incoming requests
-     * from a consumer.
+     * from a consuming actor.
 The Endpoint can have different shapes :
      * - a message consumer
      * - an api controller,
      * - a graphql query / mutation